hcomet/CheapoDC/README.md

 ## CheapoDC Status LED
 The Status LED is used to provide information about the current status of the CheapoDC.
 Status blinking lasts for 10 seconds.
 It will blink as WiFi access attempts are made.
 If a Station mode connection is successfully made to an access point then the status LED will slow blink (1 second cycle).
 If no connection is made then the CheapoDC will go into Access Point mode.
 The status LED will then fast blink (200ms cycle).

 The status LED will also blink for 10 seconds after a power output changes and after a controller configuration change.
+The 10 second blink period may be modified by changing **CDC_STATUS_LED_DELAY** in [CDCdefines.h](/CheapoDC/CDCdefines.h).
 ## CheapoDC API

 The CheapoDC provides API access to all configuration and data items available through the [Web UI](/README.md#web-ui).
 There is no authentication support in the API but the API also does not support firmware OTA updates or file management.
 These can only be done through the Web UI.